EU's Tusk tells Tsipras no chance of bailout extension

 Tusk said that a process for negotiations was agreed at a euro zone summit he had called last Monday and reaffirmed at an EU summit on Thursday and Friday.

-He said that following the expiry on Tuesday, June 30, of the bailout programme, Greece could apply for new assistance.
+He said that following the expiry on Tuesday, June 30, of the bailout program, Greece could apply for new assistance.

 "In Europe, the door for negotiations always remains open in a spirit of solidarity and responsibility," Tusk said.